Today we launched Taikura Nuku, a new land analysis model that gives Māori landowners, trustees, and investors’ confidence in their decision-making.

 Taikura Nuku land analysis model shows how Māori land can operate at highest and best use by combining Manaaki Whenua – Landcare Research datasets, geospatial data, industry benchmarks, and Te Tumu Paeroa land portfolio information.

-Jamie Tuuta, Māori Trustee and CEO of Te Tumu Paeroa, today said, “With estimates that 80% Māori land is underperforming or undeveloped, we identified a need for a model to support decision-making, attract investment, and communicate the value of Māori land.
+Jamie Tuuta, Māori Trustee and CEO of Te Tumu Paeroa, today said, “With a lot of Māori land underperforming, we identified a need for a model to support decision-making, attract investment, and communicate the value of Māori land.

 “Before Taikura Nuku, Land Class and labels like ‘marginal land’ have been used to diminish the mana of our whenua.
 We’ve created a robust, data-driven model that captures and communicates the potential of the land, recognising our whenua as taonga tuku iho, a treasure to be handed down.”